 At least 20 people died at Ludlow that night, more perished in violence fueled by revenge in the 10 days that followed.
 The events — largely unknown and not taught in most American schools, are known as the Ludlow Massacre.

 The scorn of the nation was heaped on Rockefeller and his son.
-As a result of these miners’ strike and Tikas’ sacrifice of his own life, John D. Rockefeller, Jr was forced to accept reforms and better conditions for workers.
+As a result of these immigrant miners’ strike and Tikas’ sacrifice of his own life, John D. Rockefeller, Jr. was forced to accept reforms and better conditions for workers.

 A U.S. Federal Commission on Industrial Relations conducted hearings in Washington DC and a subsequent 1,200 page report led to the implementation of many reforms sought by the unions, including the establishment of a national eight-hour work day and a ban on child labor.
 The Ludlow Massacre evolved into a national rallying cry for labor reform and eventually helped lead to New Deal labor laws.

 Historian Howard Zinn called Louis Tikas’ murder the “culminating act of perhaps the most violent struggle between corporate power and laboring men in American history.”

-Tikas, who only a few years earlier had become a naturalized American citizen, was laid to rest on April 27, 1914, in a funeral attended by hundreds of his fellow miners in a procession that was miles long.
+Tikas, who only a few years earlier had become a naturalized American citizen, was laid to rest on April 27, 1914, in a funeral attended by hundreds of his fellow immigrant miners in a procession that was miles long.
 He is buried in an unassuming grave in Colorado.

 A DVD was produced called “Palikari: Louis Tikas and the Ludlow Massacre” to commemorate the 100th anniversary of the Ludlow Massacre.